zzzprojects/docs/learnentityframeworkcore.com/pages/inheritance/index.md

 }
 ```

 The base type is `Contract`.
 Specific types of contracts inherit from the base class: a mobile phone contract, a TV contract, and a broadband contract.
-Each of the types of contract shares the `ContractId`, `StartDate`, `Duration`, and `Charge` properties with their base type through inheritance, and implement additional type-specific properties.
+Each of the types of contract shares the `ContractId`, `StartDate`, `Months`, and `Charge` properties with their base type through inheritance, and implements additional type-specific properties.

 There are three ways in which object-oriented inheritance can be represented in a database: